upmc-enterprises/kubeadm-aws/README.md

 1. Clone the repo: `git clone https://github.com/upmc-enterprises/kubeadm-aws.git`
 - [Install Terraform](https://www.terraform.io/intro/getting-started/install.html)
 - Update the `main.tf` file with your aws credentials
+- Update the `main.tf` file with your [keypair](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html) used to connect to the EC2
 - Build out infrastructure: `terraform apply`
 - SSH to master node get the init token: `cat /var/log/cloud-init-output.log`
 - SSH to each worker node and run the command found on the master node (e.g. `kubeadm join --token <token> <master-ip>`)